bwu62/992Project/content/report.markdown

 ## Background

 We were previously interested in clustering IMDB movies by genre.
-We filtered out undesired content (i.e. television shows, web shorts, adult content, non-English titles) and applied `vsp` but found the method was highly sensitive to small densely-connected cliques of nodes (e.g. RiffTrax releases, Blondies movies; see [blog](..) for more).
+We filtered out undesired content (i.e. television shows, web shorts, adult content, non-English titles) and applied `vsp` but found the method was highly sensitive to small densely-connected cliques of nodes (e.g. RiffTrax releases, Blondies movies; see [blog](..) for more details).
 This was evidenced by observing that the sizes of the resultant clusters were wildly imbalanced:

 <p><img class="plots" src="../assets/img/cliques_orig.svg" alt="plot of original clusters"/></p>